crystalin/better-voice-typing/README.md

 - Microphone Selection: Choose your preferred input device
 - Settings:
   - Continuous Capture: Default recording mode.
 Record audio until the user stops it, send it all at once to OpenAI Whisper
-  - Clean Transcription: Enable/disable further refinement of the transcription using Claude 3.5 Haiku
+  - Clean Transcription: Enable/disable further refinement of the transcription using a configurable LLM
   - Auto-Stop on Silence: Automatically stop recording after a period of silence
 - Restart: Quickly restart the application, like when its not responding to the keyboard shortcut